-MALADAPTIVE BEHAVIOR AND PSYCHOPATHOLOGY CNI 604
+CNI 604 MALADAPTIVE BEHAVIOR AND PSYCHOPATHOLOGY

-(3) Provides an introduction to the study of maladaptive behavior.
-Definition and etiology of disorders in the DSM-IV will be discussed.
+This course provides an introduction to the study of maladaptive behavior.
+Definition and etiology of disorders in the DSM will be discussed.
 The course also provides a review of various methods of treatment related to the disorders covered.
 Prerequisites: CNL 590 and CNL 600.

-RESEARCH AND EVALUATION CNL 605
+CNL 605 RESEARCH AND EVALUATION

-Provides an understanding of basic statistics, research design and implementation, and research report development.
+This course provides an understanding of basic statistics, research design and implementation, and research report development.
 Additional topics reviewed include program evaluation, needs assessment, publication of research findings, and ethical and legal considerations relevant to professional counselors.

-HUMAN DEVELOPMENT AND LEARNING CNL 606
+CNL 606 HUMAN DEVELOPMENT AND LEARNING